Great Father and Great Mother: History

-On occasions when territory would pass from the influence of one Western nation to another, the new power might refer to the former Great Father in past-tense, as when William Henry Harrison addressed the Shawnee, declaring that "my children, let us look back to times that are past.
+On occasions when territory would pass from the influence of one Western nation to another, the new power might refer to the former Great Father in the past tense, as when William Henry Harrison addressed the Shawnee, declaring that "my children, let us look back to times that are past.
 It has been a long time since you called the King of Great Britain your father."
 In the United States, additional titles would sometimes be invoked to explain the political authority of the President to Native Americans, often as a "chief" of many "fires" (fire used as a metonym for state).
 In 1791, for instance, Henry Knox greeted the Miami on behalf of "General Washington, the Great Chief of the Thirteen Fires," while John Adams would come to be known to the same tribe as the "Great Chief of the Seventeen Fires."